Half-Shot/half-shot.github.io/content/blog/please_label_your_ai/index.md

 joy for you.
 The computer can't feel joy, so nobody wins.
 What a result.

 And aside from the occasional bit of faux-enjoyment where a Reddit post turns out to be fake, I'm managing to dodge AI.
+So far, I'm lucky to work for a place where AI is not enforced like some work places and my friends and family largely do not buy into the hype.
+And I have a hackerspace to camp in if things get too bad.

 In truth, I'm hoping it eventually fades the same way blockchain, NFTs and the other monsters did.

 ## But I'm angry